AprilGar/ExtendedProjectOneInstructions/README.md

 * git and GitHub
 * SBT
 * Mockito/MockFactory
 * CURL

-## Previous Knowledge
-Its recommended you have some experience with the following, although it isn't completely required:
-* Scala (tutorial [here](https://www.scala-exercises.org/scala_tutorial)), Java or similar, along with unit testing
 * HTTP request methods and response statuses (brief guide [here](https://code.tutsplus.com/tutorials/http-the-protocol-every-web-developer-must-know-part-1--net-31177))

 Some of the sections are purposefully vague and get more challenging as you progress.
-This is intended - your colleagues, your Teams dev channel, Stack Overflow, Google, GitHub are all valuable resources!
+This is intended - your peers, your Teams Academy channel, Stack Overflow, Google, GitHub, your notes and your trainer are all valuable resources!

+Remember to utilise the 4B's methodology when something isn't going quite to plan: brain, book, buddy, boss.

 ## Why Scala & Play?
 Reactive Programming is based around building applications that can meet the diverse demands of modern environments.
 Four main characteristics: